wamoyo/webrtc-cafe/README.md

 # WebRTC Café

-WebRTC Café is a bare bones demo of WebRTC built with Node.js (for signaling), HTML, CSS and JavaScript.
+WebRTC Café is a bare bones demo of WebRTC built with Node.js, Socket.io, HTML, CSS and JavaScript.

+To run the examples just clone the repo, cd into each section, then run the js file with node, or run a simple `http-server` (I'd recommend https://www.npmjs.com/package/http-server).
+You'll need to serve up your example, you can't run them on `file://...`

 WebRTC spec: http://www.w3.org/TR/webrtc

 WebRTC talk by Chris Wilson: https://www.youtube.com/watch?v=3Ifbqaw5l_I

-Article on Signaling by Sam Dutton: http://www.html5rocks.com/en/tutorials/webrtc/infrastructure

 ## Overview